DLUKHI02/Movie-recommendation-System-/README.md

-# AI Agents: Movie Recommendation System (CSC 575)
+Movie Recommendation System (CSC 575)

-Welcome to the final project for CSC 575 – Intelligent Information Retrieval, developed by **Team AI Agents**.
+Welcome to the final project for CSC 575 – Intelligent Information Retrieval

 This system offers an interactive movie recommendation engine that combines **search**, **ranking**, **content filtering**, **collaborative filtering (BPR)**, and a smart **hybrid strategy**.
 It uses **The Movies Dataset** and provides a Gradio-based UI for easy interaction.